What was Raquel Welch's Net Worth?

-Raquel Welch Net Worth: Raquel Welch is an American actress, singer, model, and businesswoman who has a net worth of $40 million.
+Raquel Welch was an American actress, singer, model, and businesswoman who had a net worth of $40 million at the time of her death.
+Raquel died on February 15, 2023 at the age of 82.
 Raquel Welch became the ultimate sex icon of the 1970s after appearing in an iconic deer skin bikini in One Million Years B.C.
 (1966).
 She has a varied acting career with roles in feature films, tv films and shows, Broadway theatre She's credited with breaking the mold of the blonde bombshell sex symbol that reigned in 1950s Hollywood.

 Her marriage to James Welch didn't work out, and she moved to Dallas with their two children where she modeled for Neiman Marcus and bartended.
 Still set on becoming a performer, she moved to Los Angeles a few years later and began auditioning for television and film roles.
 She picked up a few minor parts on the big and small screen until landing her first major role in A Swingin' Summer (1965).
 She caught the attention of producer Saul David's wife, and David recommended her to 21st Century Fox.
 Shortly thereafter, she and her agent Patrick Curtis negotiated a seven-year non-exclusive contract with the film studio.
 Initially, studio executives recommended she change her name to Debbie, but she was steadfast about retaining her real name.

 She was given a leading role in the Sci-fi flick Fantastic Voyage (1966) where she played one of a team of doctors that were shrunken down then injected into an ill diplomat's body to save his life.
 The film was an obvious hit, and Raquel was loaned to a British film studio to star in the movie that solidified her place as the next Hollywood sex icon, One Million Years B.C.